-- 1. Sanitation will be treated as a basic service: The state government shall create opportunities and provide necessary support through which, all citizens can have access to sanitation services as their basic entitlement. - 2.
-Equity and safety of access and use, particularly to the vulnerable and un-served populations: The state shall endeavour to ensure that no urban citizen, irrespective of socio-economic status, caste, gender, age, or legal status of land/status of migration is denied access to and the use of sanitation services in Odisha's cities.
-In the case of residents with no tenure security, the state will make effort to resolve tenure issues in providing
+- Sanitation will be treated as a basic service: The State Government shall create opportunities and provide necessary support through which, all citizens can have access to sanitation services as their basic entitlement. - 2.
+Equity and safety of access and use, particularly to the vulnerable and unserved populations: The State shall endeavour to ensure that no urban citizen, irrespective of socio-economic status, caste, gender, age, or legal status of land/status of migration is denied access to and the use of sanitation services in Odisha's cities.
+In the case of residents with no tenure security, the State will make effort to resolve tenure issues in providing individual household sanitation facilities or community sanitation facilities.
+However, where sanitation services are provided in areas

-- individual household sanitation facilities or community sanitation facilities.
-However, where sanitation services are provided in areas without tenure security, the provision of these will services not entitle individual/household any legal right to the land.
-In addition to this, the state and ULBs will ensure that access to such facilities (especially community and public) are maintained with an adequate level of cleanliness, and safety of access, especially for women.
+- without tenure security, the provision of these services will not entitle the individual/household any legal right to the land.
+In addition to this, the State and ULBs will ensure that access to such facilities (especially community and public) are maintained with an adequate level of cleanliness, and safety of access, especially for women.
 Adequate arrangements for access for the differently abled will also be made at these facilities (new / upgraded facilities). - 3.
 Increased awareness of the collective goal of sanitised cities: The causal linkages of sanitation with public and environmental health need to be made more explicit to citizens, communities and institutions.
-In addition to the facilities, provision of sustained improvements in the quality of life are possible when supplemented hygiene and behaviour change.
-The state will aim to generate demand for safe sanitation, especially among the un-served households.
-Citizens, communities, institutions, and cities as a whole will be encouraged to play an active role in both behaviour change towards safe sanitation, and ensuring adoption and use of technology to protect the environment. - 4.
-Institutional roles, responsibilities and capacity development: The policy will hinge on progressive articulation in policy and followed-up by operations that are in line with the spirit of the Constitutional Amendment Act, 1994.
-Devolution of functions, funds and functionaries will need to progressively ensured to the ULB with adequate support for building planning, management capacities. quality of city sanitation planning will depend upon the vibrancy of sub-city representative institutions that draw on civil society to ensure active citizen engagement.
+In addition to the provision of facilities, sustained improvements in the quality of life are possible when supplemented by hygiene and behaviour change.
+The State will aim to generate demand for safe sanitation, especially among the un-served households.
+Citizens, communities, institutions, and cities as a whole will be encouraged to play an active role in both behaviour change towards safe sanitation, and ensuring the adoption and use of safe technology to protect the environment. - 4.
+Institutional roles, responsibilities and capacity development: The policy will hinge on progressive articulation in policy and law followed-up by operations that are in line with the spirit of the 74th Constitutional Amendment Act, 1994.
+Devolution of functions, funds and functionaries will need to be progressively ensured to the ULB with adequate support for building planning, and management capacities.
+The quality of city sanitation planning will depend upon the vibrancy of sub-city representative institutions that draw on civil society to ensure active citizen engagement.